Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Erase Apple Watch Through iCloud Website

-1. Arrange an iBus adapter and use it to connect the Apple Watch to the Mac or iTunes.
+1. Get an iBus adapter and connect your watch to your Mac or PC.

 Connect the Apple Watch to the Mac or iTunes Through an iBus Adapter